naga-satish/interview-preparation/ETL-ELT.md

    - False positive/negative rates
    - System throughput and latency

-2. **How do you handle a scenario where source data schema changes frequently?**
+### 2. How do you handle a scenario where source data schema changes frequently?

    **Strategies:**